castillo-alex/react_router_homework/Windows-Linux-Subsystem-Setup/README.md

 6.- When it's done installing open a PowerShell and type `wsl`.
     ![Open power shell in Windows](wsl.png)

+7.- Finally, type this in `wsl`:

+`sudo apt install -y build-essential zlib1g-dev libsqlite3-dev libpq-dev libreadline-dev`

+It will ask for the password you created for your Linux Subsystem.

 Voilà!
 You have a Linux Subsystem on Windows 👍🏼